Anyone who can drive can teach you, so why take professional driving lessons?

 - They are over 21 years of age.

 - They are qualified to drive the type of vehicle you want to learn in.
-For example, they must have a manual car licence if they’re supervising you in a manual car.
+For example, they must have a manual car license if they’re supervising you in a manual car.

-- They have had their full driving licence for 3 years minimum.
+- They have had their full driving license for 3 years minimum.

 We provide our learners with the right conditions to receive sound training in all the categories that DSA’s driving test expects.